Arnos Grove

-Arnos Grove (/ˈɑːrnɒs ˈɡroʊv/) is an area of north London, England, within the London Borough of Enfield.
+Arnos Grove (/ˈɑːnɒs ˈɡrəʊv/) is an area of north London, England, within the London Borough of Enfield.
 It is centred 7.5 mi north of Charing Cross.
 It is adjacent to New Southgate.
 The natural grove, larger than today, was for many centuries the largest woodland in the chapelry of Southgate in the parish of Edmonton.
 It became inter-related with Arnos Park when its owner was permitted to enclose much of its area through the widespread legal practice of inclosure of the common land to create the former park, the heart of which is now public parkland.

 It is close to its borough's borders with two others: Barnet and Haringey.
 The area is centred 1km north of the North Circular Road.

 The modern area of Arnos Grove is centred on the western end of Bowes Road.
 The estate from which it gets its name centred on what is now Morton Crescent.
 The road that runs from Morton Crescent eastward (to Southgate) is also called Arnos Grove.